ClimateImpactLab/flex-damage/README.md

 - **n_cores**: Number of CPU cores to use for parallel processing

-- **gdp_baseline_START/END**: Year range for GDP baseline calculation
-  - Used to normalize GDP across regions and time periods

 - **test_mode**: Run in test mode with limited regions (`TRUE/FALSE`)
   - When `TRUE`, only processes 10 regions (prioritizing USA and CHN)